 Polyols Prices, markets & analysis

 ICIS offers intelligence on the Middle East polyols markets to support your commercial decision making – from trusted pricing information, breaking news and in-depth analysis to longer-term supply and demand forecasts.
-All of which enable you to evaluate the marketplace from every angle.

 Use ICIS information to: